This Spuds for You: The Story of the Potato

 The French were originally very suspicious of potatoes.
 They gained acceptance there largely through the efforts of a pharmacist, Antoine Parmentier, who was imprisoned during the Seven Years War and gave credit to the potatoes fed to him in jail for his survival.
 In order to entice French farmers into harvesting the crop, he put guards in his potato fields by day and withdrew them at night.
 The farmers assumed that if the crop needed to be guarded then it must be important, and crept in at night to harvest the potatoes.
 Soon it was cultivated all over France.
 Was Parmentier influenced by P.T.
 Barnum or was it the other way around?
 Whether or not there is a sucker born every minute might now be a moot point, but there is certainly a potato consumed by someone somewhere every minute in the world today!

 Today hundreds of varieties of potatoes abound throughout the world (beyond Idaho, even).
 In the United States, there are basically four types, including the Russet Burbank, the Long White potatoes, Finger potatoes and Round White and Red potatoes.
 The Burbank which is also known as the "russet" and the "idaho," is long and slightly rounded with a brown skin and numerous eyes.
-(If you feel they are watching you as you peel them, it’s not for me to say it’s only your imagination!)
+(If you feel they are watching you as you peel them, its not for me to say its only your imagination!)
 Their low moisture and high starch content make them excellent for baking and making French fries.

 The Long White potatoes are of similar shape, but they have thin, pale gray-brown skins with almost imperceptible eyes.
 (Much better to work with if you are a bit paranoid like me.)
 They are sometimes called "White Rose" or "California Long Whites," after the state in which they were developed and can be baked, boiled or fried.
 The Finger potatoes are thumb-sized baby long whites.
 The Round White and Red varieties are medium sized and commonly referred to as boiling potatoes.
 Both have waxy flesh that contains less starch and more moisture than the russet or long white.
 They are great for mashed potatoes, roasting or frying.